Consumer Medicine Information

 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking KETORAL against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking KETORAL against the benefits they expect it will have for you.

 Keep this leaflet with your medicine.
 You may need to read it again.